hl7ch/ch-epreg/input/pagecontent/mapping-concept-dataelements.md

 The mapping can also be found for each profile under its 'Mappings' tab, e.g. [CH EPREG Composition](StructureDefinition-ch-epreg-composition-mappings.html).

 _Please note that not all data elements from the concept have been mapped in this first version of the implementation guide.
 However, all elements and sections described in the guide (document structure / use cases etc.) have already been mapped, enabling an initial use of the pregnancy passport._
 _Each element that has already been mapped has an entry in the column 'Mapping to FHIR (Resources, Elements).
-The others will follow in a next version._
+The others will follow in a future version._

 ### Core Data